If you’re planning out your dream garage or building a new house, you might wonder how big a “standard” garage size is.

 Even if your home’s garage is an odd size, knowing the standard garage sizes can help save time planning for your garage upgrades.

 In my mind, the bigger garage you can afford, the better.
-Even if you don’t have enough cars to fill it just yet, you’ll have enough space to convert one of the bays into a workshop, or just extra storage for tools and seasonal items.
+Even if you don’t have enough cars to fill it just yet, you’ll have enough space to convert one of the bays into a workshop or extra storage for tools and seasonal items.

 There’s nothing wrong with getting a larger garage than you need.
 I guarantee you’ll find a use for the extra space.